 The most common type of boiler in the UK is a combi-boiler.
 This is a single unit that provides both heating and hot water.
 It runs directly off the mains and does not require any kind of water storage tanks as hot water is produced on demand.
 Combi-boilers can be gas or electric and are ideal for small and average houses.

 Larger households, those with multiple bathrooms that are likely to be in use simultaneously or households who want strong showers or quickly-run baths will be better suited with an alternative, known as a system boiler which can offer a more balanced supply when there is multiple demand for hot water.
+Find out more about what is a system boiler and how does it work’

 Apart from the type of boiler, consider other factors you wish to have such as higher energy efficiency or additional functionality such as smart controls at these will all affect your choice of boiler.